jpcaparas/travel-checklist/README.md

 - Laptop
 - Phone
   - Clear storage (e.g. old photos)
+  - Make sure it's unlocked for SIM cards from any country can be activated on it.
 - Headphones
   - If owning Bluetooth headphones, bring a 3.5mm jack to use them in-flight.
 - Power bank (10k++ mAh rating)
 - Outlet adapters
+  - Bring at least two (one for your phone and laptop)
 - Flash disk
 - Camera